AndrosDe/ploerr/README.md

     $  python3 manage.py createsuperuser
   ```
   9. To prevent exposing the **ElephantSQL database** when pushing to GitHub, delete it again from settings.py, as it will be set up using an environment variable after the first deployment.<br>
-  Reconnect to the local sqlite database.
+  Reconnect to the local SQLite database.

   ```
     DATABASES = {